 The consolidated financial statements of St. Jude Medical, Inc. appearing in St. Jude Medical, Inc.'s Current Report on Form 8-K dated June 7, 2016, and the effectiveness of St. Jude Medical, Inc.'s internal control over financial reporting as of January 2, 2016 (excluding the internal control over financial reporting of Thoratec Corporation), have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their reports thereon, which as to the report on the effectiveness of St. Jude Medical Inc.'s internal control over financial reporting contains an explanatory paragraph describing the above referenced exclusion of Thoratec Corporation from the scope of such firm's audit of internal control over financial reporting, included therein, and incorporated herein by reference.
-Such consolidated financial statements and St. Jude Medical, Inc.'s management's assessment of the effectiveness of Internal control over financial reporting of Thoratec Corporation) have been incorporated herein by reference in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.
+Such consolidated financial statements and St. Jude Medical, Inc.'s management's assessment of the effectiveness of Internal control over financial reporting as of January 2, 2016 (which did not include an evaluation of the internal control over financial reporting of Thoratec Corporation) have been incorporated herein by reference in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.